-What is a Pot Bound Plant?
+What Is a Pot Bound Plant?

-If you place a pot bound plant into the ground or into another pot without first loosening the balled up roots, they will continue to grow in a circle, rather than reaching out into the soil to anchor the plant.
+If you plant a pot-bound plant into the ground or into another pot without first loosening the tangled and overgrown roots, they will continue to grow in a circle rather than reaching out into the soil to anchor the plant.
 It might seem like a harsh thing to do to your plants, you are actually helping them by detangling and roughing up the root ball.

-How to Tease Plant Roots
+How to Tease Apart Roots

 Teasing roots is very similar to how you tease a hair-do; you comb your fingers through the roots to loosen the strands and increase their volume.
 Tease apart plant roots just before you are ready to plant.
-In most cases, you can loosen the roots with your fingers.
-Try to be as gentle as you can, but it's okay if a few roots get broken in the process.
-Better to have a couple of small, damaged roots than a bunch of intact roots that are strangling each other.
+In most cases, you can loosen and detangle the roots with your fingers.
+Try to be as gentle as you can, but it's okay if a few roots are broken in the process.
+It's better to have a couple of small, damaged roots than many intact roots that are strangling each other.